amosjyng/yin/yin.md

 - name: Value
   parent: Attribute
 ```

-Hey look, you parsed those bits of information just fine!
-You may have no idea how you just did that, but you did it all the same.
-See what I mean about reflexes?
-We'll get you up to speed in no time, on both yourself and the world around you.

 Now, we've been talking about the parents of archetypes.
 Each child archetype *inherits* all properties of its archetypal parent.
 Let's define this relation: